oreillymedia/production-resources/styleguide/index.md

 <p>What to spell out and when:</p>
 <ul>
 <li>
- <p>Spell out numbers under 10, <strong>and even hundreds, thousands, millions, etc.</strong>, unless the same object appears in a sentence with an object 10 or over (five apples; five apples and one hundred oranges; 5 apples and 110 oranges).</p>
+ <p>Spell out numbers under 10 <strong>and certain round multiples of those numbers</strong> unless the same object appears in a sentence with an object 10 or over (five apples; five apples and <strong>one hundred</strong> oranges; 5 apples and 110 oranges). <strong>The whole numbers one through nine followed by hundred, thousand, million, billion, and so forth are usually spelled out (except in the sciences or with monetary amounts).</strong></p>
 </li>
 <li>
 <p>In most numbers of one thousand or more, commas should be used between groups of three digits, counting from the right (32,904 not 32904).
 Exceptions: page numbers, addresses, port numbers, etc.</p>